emilk/emilib/README.md

 	#include <emilib/coroutine.hpp>
 	#include <emilib/coroutine.cpp> // Do this only in one of your .cpp files

-You can also make use of `unit_build.cpp` to compile all of emilib all at once.
-To use the iOS/OSX specific libraries, use `unit_build.mm` instead.
+You can also make use of `unity_build.cpp` to compile all of emilib all at once.
+To use the iOS/OSX specific libraries, use `unity_build.mm` instead.

 You also need to compile Loguru.
 Luckily, `loguru.hpp` is included in this repo, and to compile it you just need to add the following to one of your .cpp files: